Doctor of Physical Therapy (D.P.T)

 Competitive.
 The Physical Therapy program at GVSU has received national recognition by the US News and World Report.

-Another related program offered by GVSU's College of Business is the Seidman M.B.A. with an emphasis in Health Sector Management
+Another related program offered by Grand Valley State University's College of Business is the Seidman M.B.A. with an emphasis in Health Sector Management

-Students have access to the BMPL's state-of-the-art hardware and software that permits the analysis of strength performance, movement analysis, muscle selectivity, and dynamic and static balance.
+Students have access to the BMPL that includes state-of-the-art equipment that permits analysis of strength performance and movement, muscle selectivity, and dynamic and static balance.
 Effective collaboration among faculty and both undergraduate and graduate students from physical therapy, movement science, and engineering facilitates the exploration of a wide variety of interdisciplinary research questions related to human movement.
 Visit the BMPL website to learn more.